jkaste03/uefa-club-competitions-sim/README.md

 - Probabilities for clubs to reach specific tournament rounds.
 - Various other statistics derived from simulated match events.

 **Note:** This project is still under active development and is far from complete.
+For me, this is a demanding project that will take considerable time to complete.
+It is one of my most ambitious projects.
+Keep that in mind (;

 ## Structure